Slhm/Kittelsen/README.md

 * fs: node module for reading files.

-auth.json is nessecary, and has the format:
+auth.json is nessecary.
+Copy this format and insert your own credentials.
+Place the auth.json file in the root folder.
 ```json

 {